b-ptiste/Soft-dtw/README.md

 # Work overview
-Dans le cadre du cours **Apprentissage pour les séries temporelles** du cours de L. OUDRE nous avons étudier le papier "Soft-DTW: a Differentiable Loss Function for Time-Series".

 The report delves into Soft-Dynamic Time Warping (Soft-DTW), a differentiable version of Dynamic Time Warping, suitable for gradient-based optimization in machine learning.
-It involves reimplementation of models, theoretical and practical analysis, and experimentation with datasets like ArrowHead and ECG200.
+It involves reimplementation of the algorithm, theoretical and practical analysis, and experimentation with datasets like ArrowHead and ECG200.
 The findings include :

-- An optimized PyTorch-compatible Soft-DTW
+- PyTorch-compatible Soft-DTW
 - Applications in barycenter averaging
 - K-Means clustering
 - Anomaly detection

-The report concludes with the potential and computational challenges of Soft-DTW, suggesting directions for future research.
+While the report concludes with the greate applications of the Soft-DTW loss, the time complexity is too large.
+It suggests directions for future research.

 # Simple utilisation

 Our code is compatible with any native **Pytorch** implementation.

-We over-write the backward for efficiency purposes.
+We **re-implemented the backward** for efficiency purposes 🚀.

 ```python
 import torch